Vandebron/mpyl/README-dev.md

 ## ..create a pull request build

+After working on a branch in MPyL repo, you can open a PR.
-After every push, if all validation passes, a test release is pushed to https://test.pypi.org/project/mpyl/.
+After every push, if all validations pass, a test release is pushed to https://test.pypi.org/project/mpyl/.
 The naming of the version follows a `<pr_number>.<build_number>` pattern.

 A pull request build can be used in `Pipfile` via